 I had a dream; it might be a daft little dream but it was MY dream.
 I wanted to be stood before the Parthenon at the top of the Acropolis in Athens on my 40th birthday.
 However, after a little investigation, it turned out to be cheaper to go on an all-inclusive cruise that included Athens than to go to Athens for a week.
-OK, so I got to the Acropolis a couple of days before my big birthday but this can’t be helped, I still managed to achieve my dream
+OK, so I got to the Acropolis a couple of days before my big birthday but this can’t be helped, I still managed to achieve my dream.
+This is my experience of cruising solo.

 On this first cruise, I travelled with a good friend of mine who had been on cruises previously and knew the ropes so guided me through the whole cruising process.
 I must admit I had never considered going on a cruise before and on embarkation day I felt a fish out of water (excuse the pun).
 Don’t worry though, after a couple of glasses of vino, I soon started to chill and partied to the early hours on that first night.
 I have since been on 3 cruises as a solo traveller and have a 4th booked in the summer of 2020, needless to say, I am now hooked.